Dec 28, 2022

 Another question that is often raised is just how genuine the commercial opportunity is for voice search.

-A 2017 study from iProspect revealed that while people predominantly use voice search to get information or enable actions like turning on lights, they are also using them to find stores, research and purchase.
+A 2017 study from iProspect revealed that while people predominantly use voice search to get information, such as weather forecasts, or enable actions like turning on lights and playing music, they are also using them to find stores, research and purchase.

 Moreover, the distinction between voice search on mobile and with a smart home device is rather marked.
 This is perhaps to be expected, given that we carry mobile devices with us and they have screens, whereas home devices tend not to, but it does bring important implications for brands.
 Mobile phone screens provide a canvas on which to display choice and information, while a home device must deliver one, authoritative answer.